 As lessons occur only once weekly, missed lessons are a serious breach of continuity in the course of applied study.
 Therefore, weekly lesson attendance is imperative.
 Since many lessons are delivered by part-time faculty who may have other commitments, it is extremely difficult for these faculty to make up missed lessons.
 Do not schedule anything else during your assigned lesson time, no matter how important it may seem.
 Lessons should only be rescheduled in the event of an illness, an emergency, or a school concert conflict.

-All students taking applied lessons at the MUS 171 level or higher must attend, as a listener, SEVEN performances per semester.
+All students taking applied lessons at the MUS 171 level or higher must attend, as a listener, SIX performances per semester, and volunteer to work for ONE music department performance.
 Students taking half-hour lessons (MUS 112) are exempt from this requirement but are strongly urged to follow it.

 A list of Music Department events is posted at the beginning of each semester and is available through on the Music Department website.
 When attending these events, students must obtain a stamp on their program from a music faculty representative immediately following the performance.
 In the unlikely event that no faculty representative is available to stamp your program or no stamp is available, student should have any music faculty or staff member sign their program.